tyefraser/notes_on_shell/intro_to_shell/README.md

 Functions can accept arguments, referred to inside the function as `$1`, `$2`, etc., based on their position.

+You can run the functions.sh script using:
+`chmod +x shell/function.sh`
+`./shell/function.sh`

 ## Input and Output

 ### Reading User Input